Wiet Huidekoper: Career

-In 1990 he joined Lola Cars to design their new Group-C car for the new 3.5 litre 750kg category.
-The Lola T-92/10 was for the 1992 season, with initial design work starting in the summer of 1990.
-April 1992 in a meeting chaired by Bernie Ecclestone it was decided that 1992 was to be the last season for the Group-C category and the World Sportscar Championship.
+In 1990 he joined Lola Cars to design their new Group-C car for the new 3.5 litre 750 kg category.
+The Lola T92/10 was for the 1992 season, with initial design work starting in the summer of 1990.
+In April 1992 in a meeting chaired by Bernie Ecclestone it was decided that 1992 was to be the last season for the Group-C category and the World Sportscar Championship.
 Thus the Judd V10 engined car sold only to one team: Euroracing and received no meaningful development form Lola Cars, who were forced by this decision to cut their losses.

 For 1993 Huidekoper designed the Vector Formula Fords, which raced first on the continent of Europe and in the USA in FF1600, FF2000 and FF-Zetec form.
 Vector Racing Cars was formed by Huidekoper together with Chris Fox of Fox Racing Developments.
 17 Vector cars were sold during their first year.
 Dutch racing driver Tom Coronel started his career driving a Vector, winning most races he entered.
 In 1994 Jason Watt won almost all major UK Formula Ford events in the Vector TF94 to win the major UK based Formula Ford titles.

 Huidekoper joined Porsche in 1994 for their efforts in that year's edition of the 24 Hours of Le Mans, competing with the Dauer-Porsche 962LM.
 This Dauer-Porsche-962LM won the Le Mans race that year.
 Porsche hired Huidekoper for their subsequent Le Mans GT1 cars and his initial responsibilities were the chassis and body structures of the Porsche 911 GT1-96 and the GT1-97 versions.
 For the Porsche 911 GT1-98 Huidekoper got overall constructive responsibility and it was an all new carbon composite car.
 The car featured a carbon fiber monocoque.
 Its construction was based on that of Huidekoper's earlier design for the Lola T92/10.
-That year the 98-GT1 won the main prize for sports racing cars: the 24-Hours of Le Mans 24 Hours of Le Mans, finishing in first and second positions.
+That year the Porsche 911 GT1-98 won the main prize for sports racing cars: the 24-Hours of Le Mans 24 Hours of Le Mans, finishing in first and second positions.